code-boxx/Core-Boxx-PHP-Framework/README.md

 <br><br>

 ## :floppy_disk: INSTALLATION & NOTES
-1) Just copy `core/` into your project folder, access `http://your-site.com/` in the browser and walk through the installer.
+1) Just copy `core/` into your project folder.
+Access `http://your-site.com/` in the browser and walk through the installer.
 2) The rest are optional modules...
 Too lazy and messy to create separate repos for each.
 3) Some modules may require "extra installation steps", do check out the documentation - https://code-boxx.com/core-boxx-php-framework/#sec-ref
 <br><br>

 ## :bulb: DOCUMENTATION & FRAMEWORKS
-1) Visit https://code-boxx.com/core-boxx-php-framework/ for more for the full documentation!
+1) Visit [Core Boxx](https://code-boxx.com/core-boxx-php-framework/) for more for the full documentation!
 2) Built on [Bootstrap](https://getbootstrap.com/) and [Material Icons](https://fonts.google.com/icons).
 3) Using [PHP-JWT library](https://github.com/firebase/php-jwt)
 <br><br>